 At the start of the year you may not see much of the herd as they often stay near the deer sanctuary.
-With the colder temperature, this is when the deer look their worse, their thick winter coats grey and scraggy.
+With the colder temperature, this is when the deer aren't looking their best!
+Their thick winter coats are grey and scraggy.

 People often think they look hungry or undernourished, but they’re still getting a good balanced diet.
-So they don’t need any extra scraps of food from visitors.
-The deer get all the food they need from the grass, but during winter they are being fed by the Rangers too.
+The deer get all the food they need from the grass, but during winter they are fed by the rangers too.
 The herd are fed with a mixture of carrots and rolled barley grown at Home Farm.
 This ensures they are getting all the nutrients and minerals they need.

 Sometimes visitors get in on the action and find antlers lying around the park; if you’re lucky enough to find some, you can keep them!
 The best places to find them are usually in the long grass or by trees.